39digits/windows-custom-uk-ansi-remap/README.md

 | Shift + 2 | "   | @   | @      |
 | Shift + 3 | £   | #   | £      |

-The UK ISO keyboard has a special key with # that shifts to ~.
+The UK British QWERTY keyboard has a special key with # that shifts to ~.
 There are also a few other differences between the three different keyboard layouts.

 I used ANSI layout when growing up in South Africa and have used a UK MacBook Pro for most of my time in the UK.